- Start Date: Tuesday 01 January 2013

 - demonstrate how these can be most easily shared through the NBN Gateway

-FSC is working in partnership with a large number of National Recording Schemes and Societies to offer a series of funded one day courses (free to registered bio.fells) and a number of bursaries for residential courses supported by;
+FSC worked in partnership with a large number of National Recording Schemes and Societies to offer a series of funded one day courses (free to registered bio.fells) and a number of bursaries for residential courses supported by;

 - expert tuition from regional, national and international experts